Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 - Click Select in the File Upload popup.

-- Select your Landscape Plan and click Open.
+- Select your document (for example, Landscape Plan) and click Open.

 - Click Done in the File Upload popup.

-- Repeat steps a to g for each additional document required.
+- Repeat steps for each additional document required.
+When prompted, select the document type that matches the document you are uploading.

 Step 9: Review and Submit